Stvad/iroam/README.md

 ## Known issues
 - Execution of the whole notebook would fail if some of the code blocks are in collapsed state
+- Currently, relies on a custom version of https://github.com/Stvad/roam-client to provide better Roam data interfaces/reactivity

 ## Contributing